Air Base Karup

 Air Base Karup is the main air base of the Royal Danish Air Force.
-It is situated within Midtjyllands Airport, 3 km west of Karup in mid-Jutland.
+It is situated 3 km west of Karup in mid-Jutland.

 The air base covers 3000 hectares of land of which only a third is inside the operational area marked by a 17 km long fence.
+Midtjyllands Airport shares its runways.

 History

 The air base was constructed by the Luftwaffe during the German Occupation in 1940 under the name "Einsatzhafen Grove" (later Flieger-Horst Grove) to facilitate offensive operations against England.
 Later in the war, it became a base for defensive fighter planes.

 Following the British advance into Denmark in May 1945, during which the airfield was surrendered to Captain Eric Brown RN of the Royal Aircraft Establishment (RAE), a group of nine Arado Ar 234B reconnaissance bombers were found at the base and subsequently transferred by Brown and his colleagues to Farnborough.
 By December 1945 the air base was taken over by the Danish Civil Air Defence, which used it as a refugee camp for 22,000 German refugees.

 Control over the area was transferred to the Royal Danish Army in January 1946, continuing the use as refugee camp until 1949.
 In 1947 the Danish Army Air Corps established a flying school, maintenance centre and logistics office at Karup, preparing for Gloster Meteor, Airspeed Oxford and Supermarine Spitfire military aircraft.
 When the Royal Danish Air Force (RDAF) was established in 1950, the area was named Air Base Karup.

 During the post-war years, Karup Air Base became a central part of Denmark's NATO defence plan and played a major role in the establishment of the RDAF.
 In 1955 the Tactical Air Command was placed at Karup.

 Several American produced planes were stationed at the base in the 1950s and 1960s, among them the Lockheed T-33 Shooting Star, Republic F-84 Thunderjet, RF-84F and F-100 Super Sabre.
 In 1970 the RDAF purchased two squadrons of Swedish Saab 35 Draken strike fighters and stationed them at Karup.

 During the 1980s and 1990s several smaller units in the Royal Danish Air Force moved from Værløse Air Base near Copenhagen and Vandel Air Base in southern Jutland to Karup Air Base.
 In 1993 the Army Operational Command was placed at the air base.